100nandoo/Skripsi/README.md

 # Smart Laboratorium Control System
 This is my project for my final thesis.
-It's a system for monitoring visitor and also control lock door, lights, air conditioner of a laboratorium.
+It's a system for monitoring visitor and also control lock door, lights, air conditioner of a laboratorium using Node.js, Arduino Uno, and full stack website.

 ## Architecture
 ### Hardware